notofonts/math/documentation/building-math-fonts/index.md

 ![Superscript rendering with and without `ssty` feature](./ssty.svg)

 In OpenType math, this is handled by including two additional sets of glyphs, designed for the first- and second-level script forms (e.g. subscript and subsubscript).
 Third or higher levels of alternates will use the second-level set.
-The glyphs should be designed in full size and not moved vertically (unlike `sups` and `subs` features) since the scaling and positioning will be done by the math layout engine (the scaling percent is controlled by two font constants, [discussed below](#scriptpercentscaledown-scriptscriptpercentscaledown)).
+The glyphs should be designed at full size and not moved vertically (unlike glyphs used in the `sups` and `subs` features), since the scaling and positioning will be done by the math layout engine (the scaling percent is controlled by two font constants, [discussed below](#scriptpercentscaledown-scriptscriptpercentscaledown)).

 These alternate glyphs are applied using the `ssty` feature, using a multiple alternate substitution lookup, e.g.:
 ```fea